 7. Gary, Indiana

-Once a booming steel town and birthplace of the Jackson 5 musical group, this town near Chicago Illinois has seen hard times as a result of the steel industry which the city was built on.
-In 2013 an estimated one third of all homes were reportedly unoccupied or abandoned, as are many public buildings like the city’s Methodist Church.
+Once a booming steel town and birthplace of the Jackson 5 musical group, this town near Chicago Illinois has seen hard times as a result of the steel industry on which the city was built.
+In 2013 an estimated one-third of all homes were reportedly unoccupied or abandoned, as are many public buildings like the city’s Methodist Church.